- Subject selection

 What can students expect in terms of guidance for the HSC and assessment?

-There are a lot of things that the Board of Studies and schools put in place to ensure that students can access the information they need.
+There are a lot of things that NESA and schools put in place to ensure that students can access the information they need.

 - The school has an assessment policy that explains the school's requirements and what students should do if, for example, they are absent for a task.